40% off when you buy 8 items or more. Use code 40OFFSHOP at checkout.

 Separation anxiety also affects children who have gone to school before.
 Since they also experience the stress that comes with changing teachers, classmates, and sometimes even schools, they may also experience some level of anxiety.

-Common Symptoms of Separation Anxiety in Children
+Signs of Separation Anxiety in School Setting

 School separation anxiety can manifest as several different symptoms in children.
 Here are just a few that you can look out for: